 I don’t necessarily have a preconceived notion of what I want to photograph.
-Instead, this work is a way of moving through the world and exploring these states of limbo.
-The photographs are evidence of that exploration.
+Instead, this work is a way of moving through the world.
+These photographs are evidence of that exploration.